afajl/mob/README.md

   a session.
 It is empty on all `before_*` hooks.

 The available hooks are:
-- `before_start`: Run as soon as possible when you run `mob start`, before checking that it is your turn or that your working directory is clean.
+- `before_start`: Run as soon as possible when you run `mob start`, before checking that it's your turn or that your working directory is clean.
 - `after_start`: Right after you've started a session with `mob start` but before the timer started.
    This is a good hook for taking over the screen.
 - `after_timer`: Run when your turn ended.
-The first time you run `mob start` it tries to find commands to play a sound and show a desktop notification.
+The first time you run `mob start` it tries to find commands to play a sound and show a desktop notification to populate this hook.
 - `before_next`: Before running mob next, `NEXT_DRIVER` is not available.
 - `after_next`: Before running mob next, `NEXT_DRIVER` is either
    a name or `anyone`.